Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 POST `/orders`

-- creates a new order.
+- Creates a new order.
-- requires `user_id`(integer) to be passed as json for the request.
+- Requires `user_id`(integer) to be passed as json for the request.
 - The `user_id` must match the id of an existing user.
+- Requires the `post:orders` permission.

 sample request: